The Mathematics of Finance using Texas Instruments Graphing Calculators

 This is the Amount.

+P/Y is the number of payments per year.
 C/Y is the number of compounding periods per year.

-For Compound Interest and Continuous Compound Interest calculations, $P/Y = C/Y$
+For Compound Interest and Continuous Compound Interest calculations, P/Y=C/Y

 PMT:END:BEGIN Is the payment made at the end or at the beginning of the year?